ohsnyt/ha-grist/README.md

 **GRIST** helps Home Assistant users minimize grid electricity costs by intelligently managing battery charging and solar usage in homes equipped with solar panels and battery storage.

-It is designed for systems where the battery can supply most or all of the home's daily electricity needs and where your electicity costs during early morning hours are cheaper than during peak grid use hours (usually the afternoon).

 The scheduler automatically determines how much to charge the battery during off-peak hours, aiming to avoid grid usage during expensive peak times.
 It adapts to changing weather and load conditions using solar forecasts and historical consumption data, and provides manual override options for special circumstances.

 **NOTE: Version 1.0.0 only works with batteries that are managed by State of Charge (not voltage).** For the Sol-Ark and Deye inverters, this is called Lithium batteries of Type 00.
-Subsequent versions may include manage voltage levels instead of state of charge, if that is desired.'
+Subsequent versions may include manage voltage levels instead of state of charge.
+Let me know if this is important to you.'

-NOTE: Installing this integration and using the mode to either Automatic or Manual will turn On the Time of Use feature in your inverter.
-If you want to turn that off, you must turn it off through the inverter directly.
-This does NOT turn off the time of use feature.
-Why?
-You may want...
+**NOTE**: Installing this integration and using the mode to either Automatic or Manual will turn On the Time of Use feature in your inverter.

 ## Features